 A performance review of SPRFMO shall be conducted during the 2018/19 intersessional period.

 A Review Panel shall be appointed by the Commission.
 Panel members shall be independent and participate in their personal capacity.
-Their expertise should cover the relevant areas of science, fisheries and marine ecosystems management science and legal matters, including compliance and enforcement issues and the fight against IUU fishing.
+Their expertise should cover the relevant areas of science, fisheries and marine ecosystems management science and legal matters, including compliance and enforcement issues.

 The final report and its conclusions, including recommendations, of the Review Panel shall be submitted prior to the 2019 annual meeting of the Commission for its consideration at that meeting.

-The review shall be carried out on the basis of the attached list of criteria.
+The terms of reference for the review shall be based on the attached list of criteria.
 The Review Panel may consider adding criteria, if needed.

 Composition